Jan Blažek

-Jan Blažek (born 20 March 1988) is a Czech football player who is currently plays for FC Horky nad Jizerou.
+Jan Blažek (born 20 March 1988) is a Czech footballer who plays as a forward for TJ Slavoj Veleň.

 Blažek is known as a very talented as well as a somewhat controversial player, due to his conflicts with coaches and alcohol consumption.
 On his web site he stated his motto: Děvky, chlast a prcání (hookers, booze and fucking).
 The site also included many photographs of him drinking rum with cola.
 After Blažek's transfer to Slavia, the web site gained some attention of the media, resulting in motto being changed to věř v sám sebe (trust in yourself) and the controversial photographs were removed.

 In July 2011 Blažek returned to his mother club FC Slovan Liberec.
 On 24 July 2012, Blažek scored a goal against Kazakhstani club Shakhter Karagandy at the very end of the period of extra time to level the result at 1–1 and enable his team to progress to the next round of the UEFA Champions League by an aggregate score of 2–1.
 He spent time at Greek second division side Aiginiakos in the autumn part of the 2014–15 season, before joining FK Dukla Prague on loan in February 2015.